 The Snail Approach

-Tell yourself, “I won’t be calling today, or even tomorrow, but I will do something everyday until I call.”
+Tell yourself, “I won’t be calling today, or even tomorrow, but I will do something productive, each day, until I call.”

-Even the slightest bit of prep can earn you a break.
-Perhaps one day you review your budget in anticipation of asking for a need based rate reduction.
-If you are looking to refinance your loans at better rates, you can spend a day researching student loan consolidation companies.
-If you are feeling really lazy you can look up the phone number for the company you need to call and store it some place handy.
+Even the slightest bit of prep can count as a step forward.
+Perhaps one day you review your budget in anticipation of asking for a need-based rate reduction.
+If you are looking to refinance your loans at better rates, you can spend a day researching student loan refinance companies.
+If you are feeling really lazy you can look up the phone number for the company you need to call and store it someplace handy.

 Do the math